hoepeyemi/dumiol/README.md

 - **Home Page**: Provides an overview of the game and a button to navigate to the game tab.
 - **Game Tab**:
-  - **Create Game**: Users can create a game by selecting the game type (Lightning Duel, Warrior Clash, Epic Announcement) and setting a stake in Core DAO.
+  - **Create Game**: Users can create a game by selecting the game type (Lightning Duel, Warrior Clash, Epic Announcement) and setting a stake in Base.
   - **Join Game**: Users can search for existing games using a game ID and join if there is an available slot.
 - **Real-Time Gameplay**: Players are notified of their opponent's moves, and results are displayed only after both players have made their moves.
 - **History Tab**: Users can view their past games and move history for transparency.